YusufAbdelaziz/lango/README.md

 ## How to run a Lango script

-Type `bash ./bin/compileAndRunScript` so you can execute `script.lango` file.
+Run `bash ./bin/compileAndRunScript` command in the terminal so you can execute `script.lango` file.

 ## Snippets